aleen42/PersonalWiki/Programming/JavaScript/regular/basic_skills/basic_skills.md

     If using **/\d+?\b/**, `\d+?` first matches only **1**, and expands to **12** after `\b` failed to match between **1** and **2**.
 Continue to **1234**, `\b` still fails, and then `\d+?` tries to match **1234X**, but fails at the end.

     With these descriptions, we can know that a regex with a greedy quantifier will first match as much text as possible, while a regex with a lazy quantifier will first match as less as possible.

+### Test for a Match without Adding It to the Overall Mathc

+- **Problem**

+    Find any word that occurs between a pair of HTML bold tags, without including the tags in the regex match.

+- **Solution**

+    **/(?<=<b>)\w+(?=</b>)/**

+    Actually, JavaScript supports the lookahead `(?=</b>)`, but not the lookbehind `(?<=<b>)`.

+- **Discussion**

+    Lookaround that looks forward is called `lookahead`, with `(?=...)` as its syntax.
+When the regular expression engine exits a lookaround group, it discards the text matched by the lookaround, because the text is discarded, any backtracking positions rembered by alternation or quantifiers inside the lookaround are also discarded.
+While the lookahead does not consume (消耗) any text, the regex engine will remember which part of the text was matched by any capturing groups inside the lookahead.

+    If the lookahead is at the end of the regex, you will indeed end up with capturing groups that matches text not matched by the regular expression itself.

+    If the lookahead is in the middle of the regex, you can end up with capturing groups that match overlapping (重複的) parts of the subject text.

+    But what if we use a backreference outside the lookaround to a capturing group, which is created inside the lookaround.
+For example: apply **/(?=(\d+))\w+\1/** on **123x12**.
+The greedy `\d+` matches 123, and store the value in the first capturing group.
+The engine then exits the lookahead, resetting the match-in-progress to the start of the string, discarding the backtracking positions remembered by the greedy plus but keeping the 123 stored in the first capturing group.
+Then, the greedy `\w+` matches all **123x12**, and `\1` fails at the end of the string.
+Event with several backtracking attempts, it still fails to match.
+The final 12 would match ``\1` if the regex engine could return to the lookahead and give up **123** in favor of **12**, but the regex engine doesn't do that.